sekilab/image_processing_bootcamp2020/README.md

 Depth from Videos in the Wild: Unsupervised Monocular Depth Learning from Unknown Cameras

 - **Content**:
-In [this pptx (Lab Member Only)](https://drive.google.com/file/d/1udowA_HujBPsCEz9G390hxm0whi4CT51/view?usp=sharing), P31-P61 is the Session 3 content.
+In [this pptx](https://drive.google.com/file/d/1udowA_HujBPsCEz9G390hxm0whi4CT51/view?usp=sharing), P31-P61 is the Session 3 content.

 ## Session 4